autonity/docs.autonity.org/content/docs/concepts/validator/_index.md

 3. Register as a validator.
 The validator's node is registered as a validator by the submission of registration parameters.
 4. Stake bonding.
 Stake is bonded to the validator, either by the validator itself or by delegation from a stake token holder.
 Once the validator has an amount of stake bonded to it, then it is eligible for inclusion in the committee selection process.
 5. Selection to consensus committee.
 In the last block of an epoch, the committee selection process is run and a validator may be selected to the consensus committee for the next epoch.
 Whilst a member of the consensus committee it is responsible for participating in (a) block validation, proposing and voting on new blocks, and (b) oracle price data submission and voting.
 6. Jailed for accountability fault.
-If a validator is found guilty by the [accountability and fault detection protocol](/concepts/accountability/) of failing to adhere to consensus rules when a member of the consensus committee, then:
+If a validator is found guilty by the [accountability and fault detection protocol](/concepts/accountability/) of failing to adhere to consensus rules as a member of the consensus committee, then it may enter a `jailed` state.
+In this state the validator is [jailed and excluded from consensus committee selection](/concepts/validator/#jailing-and-exclusion-from-consensus-committee) for a computed [jail period](/glossary/#jail-period).
+After expiry of the jail period the validator may be reactivated to resume an `active` state.

-	1. [Jailing](/glossary/#jailing) for a computed number of blocks (a '[jail period](/glossary/#jail-period)') may be applied as part of a slashing penalty.
-Jailing transitions a validator’s state from `active` to `jailed`.
-	2. A validator in a `jailed` state is debarred from consensus committee selection.
-	3. At the end of the [jail period](/glossary/#jail-period), the validator operator must re-activate the validator node to (a) transition to an `active` state and so get out of jail, (b) resume eligibility for selection to the consensus committee.
 7. Pause as a validator.
 The validator's node enters a `paused` state in which it is no longer included in the committee selection process.
 The validator is paused from active committee participation until reactivated.
 Stake is _not_ automatically unbonded.
 8. Reactivate as a validator.
 The validator's node transitions from a `paused` or `jailed` state to resume an `active` state in which it is eligible for inclusion in the committee selection process.